immavalls/eck-on-gke/basic/basic-elastic-stack.md

     - You can login using the same `elastic` user and password we used for Kibana.
 Where you can choose between [Elastic App Search](https://www.elastic.co/app-search/) and [Elastic Workplace Search](https://www.elastic.co/workplace-search).

         ![Enterprise Search](./img/entsearch-2.png)

+- Elasticsearch has not been published, though we can always use port forwarding to access our cluster directly.
+In production, consider [trafic splitting](https://www.elastic.co/guide/en/cloud-on-k8s/1.3/k8s-traffic-splitting.html) to allow clients to access Elaticsearch.

+    ```shell
+    kubectl port-forward service/elasticsearch-sample-es-http 9200
+    ```

 ### Scaling Elasticsearch